scylladb/scylladb-docs-homepage/docs/get-started/query-data/schema.rst

 Keyspace
 ---------------

-A ScyllaDB keyspace contains tables and defines settings for replication and durability.
+A ScyllaDB keyspace contains tables and defines settings for replication.
 To create a keyspace, use the following syntax:

 .. code::